 Easily grown in dry, sandy, well-drained soils in full sun.
 Tolerates poor soils.
-Plants may sprawl, particularly if grown in overly fertile soils or in anything less than full sun.
+Tall plants may sprawl, particularly if grown in overly fertile soils or in anything less than full sun.
 Avoid overwatering.
 This is a taprooted plant that transplants poorly and is best left undisturbed once established.
-May be grown from seed.
 Plants will slowly spread in the garden over time.

 ‘Blue Hobbit’ is a dwarf sea holly that rises in a globular mound to only 8-12" tall when in full bloom.
 Spiny, egg-shaped, purplish-blue flower heads atop silver-blue stems appear in a profuse and long summer bloom.
 Cultivar name of Hobbit is in reference to dwarf fictional characters created by J. R. R. Tolkien.

 No serious insect or disease problems.
 Susceptible to root rot (needs dry soils).
 Watch for leaf spot diseases.
 Aphids, slugs and snails may appear.

 Excellent selection for sun baked areas of the landscape.
 Beds and borders.
 Effective as a single specimen or in groupings.
 Excellent for cut or dried flower arrangements.